 - Divide the dough into equal-sized pieces. approx 25.

-- Take a dough ball and dust it with flour and flatten it slightly.
+- Take a dough ball, dust it with flour and flatten it slightly.
 Use a rolling pin (small), and roll the dough balls into 2-inch rounds, making sure not to put pressure in the middle.
 Ensure to put pressure on the edges as we want the edges to be thinner than the centre.
 Roll out enough dough balls your steamer can hold and stack them with flour or spread them on a large plate but ensure to keep them covered at all times.

 - Place a tablespoon of filling in the centre of rolled dough rounds and seal the dumplings with your choice of method.